ftclausen/ftclausen.github.io/_drafts/test_kitchen_with_docker.md

       driver_config:
         run_command: /sbin/init

-# Set up an SSH Key
+# Set up a SSH Key

 For this you can probably modify the Docker image but I decided to use a provisioning command just to make this always happen regardless of image type.